michaelfester/docs/docs/reference/data-sources/glide-tables.md

 ## Link an existing Glide Table to your project

-To share information across projects, you can use Glide’s **Link Table** feature.
-When you link a table from one project to another, any changes made to that table’s data will also be reflected in your other projects that use the same table.
+To share information across projects, you can use Glide's **Link Table** feature.
+When you link a table from one project to another, any changes made to that table's data will also be reflected in your other projects that use the same table.

 {% callout %}
 To reuse information contained in a Glide Table without syncing updates across each project, see [Duplicate a Glide Table](/docs/reference/data-sources/glide-tables#duplicate-a-glide-table) below.